 At Northeastern University, English undergraduate courses and majors prepare students for any field in which communication and critical judgment go hand in hand: careers in marketing and public relations, teaching, writing, publishing, and multimedia research and design; and graduate or professional studies in literature, writing and media, law, library science, or business.
 Many of our majors take advantage of Northeastern’s unique co-op program to try out intersections between interests and opportunities.

 For students wishing to broaden and enrich their studies, the Department of English also offers combined majors with Biology, Communication Studies, Cultural Anthropology, Graphic & Info Design, Linguistics, and Media and Screen Studies.
 Students can also create a new combined major with almost any other program.
 Contact Prof. Beth Britt, Undergraduate Program Director, for details.

 Three sets of learning goals and objectives shape the English major curriculum:

 Students completing the major should be able to recognize the generic conventions, rhetorical strategies, and linguistic features of different kinds of texts.
-They should be able interpret to and take pleasure in these features, including ethical or discursive ambiguity, specialized vocabulary, and rhetorical constructions.
+They should be able interpret and take pleasure in these features, including ethical or discursive ambiguity, specialized vocabulary, and rhetorical constructions.
 Majors should also be able to locate texts in relation to ideological context, interpretive community, and representations of group or individual identity.

 Students completing the major should be able to relate generic conventions and rhetorical strategies to different writing contexts and to use them in writing; construct arguments about texts and ideas, including comparative, critical, and persuasive arguments; and take an active role in dialogue and formation of intellectual community.